Learn more about what we do to support the visible difference community as the UK’s leading charity for people with a condition, mark or scar.

-The leadership team is made up of our Chief Executive, Becky Hewitt, our Director of Fundraising and Communications, Catherine Deakin, and our Director of Finance and Resources, Clare Miles.
+The leadership team is made up of our Chief Executive, Heather Blake, our Director of Fundraising and Communications, Catherine Deakin, and our Director of Finance and Resources, Clare Miles.

 Keep reading to find out more about their experience and what motivates them in their roles at Changing Faces.